-With payments going out left, right and centre in the run-up to Move day, it’s hard to avoid your bank balance taking a massive hit.
+With payments going out left, right and centre in the run-up to moving day, it’s hard to avoid your bank balance taking a massive hit.

 But while home insurance might feel like just another bill you have to pay at this time, it doesn’t have to cost the earth.

-We’ve compiled some handy tips to help you keep a lid on the cost of this cover.
+We’ve compiled some handy tips to help you keep a lid on the cost of insuring your home.

 What is buildings cover?